prashantv/autobld/README.md

 -m     | --match      | File patterns to match (by default, `*`) -x     | --excludeDir | Directories to exclude from watching (by default, `*.git`, `*.hg`) -p     | --proxy      | List of proxy ports to set up.
 See [Proxy](#proxies) for more information.
+-o     | --outFile    | Filename to redirect task's output to.
+       | --errFile    | Filename to redirect task's error output to.

 ### Timeouts
 Timeouts described in [Timeouts](#timeouts-1) can be controlled using the following flags: